Rock Every Kani Ka Pila!

 Sounding Hawaiian starts with learning Hawaiian-style

-Most of the ukulele learning material available today is brief, focused on getting you playing “fast” and “easy”.
+Most of the ukulele learning material available today is fluff, focused on getting you playing “fast” and “easy.”

 Hawaiian music is neither fast nor easy to learn (but it is tremendously fun and rewarding!).
 It deserves – and requires – dedication and an eye for detail.

-In Hawaiian Songs For ʻUkulele, we’ll slow way down so that you get to develop skills in a Hawaiian-style way.
+In Hawaiian Songs For ʻUkulele, you become comfortable with the components of music so that you get to develop skills in a Hawaiian-style way.

 Sounds and looks great!
 Well done!
 Makes me want to bust out my ukuleles and jam along.